speedster-kiev/notifier-bot/infrastructure/README.md

 ## Roadmap

-- deploy to existing resource group
 - refactoring of main.tf to spread across more files
 - create documentation
+- add random resourcse
+- move from terraform cloud to azure storage